 In addition, if you shop around to find someone who makes porcelain counter tops, you’ll want to check prices, which can vary wildly.

-Overall, however, it should be achievable to find a manufacturer with competitive pricing.
+Overall, however, you should be able to find a manufacturer with competitive pricing.

-Like most other types of countertops, many options are available to suit your style and kitchen design along with a couple unique points to consider.
+Like most other types of countertops, I found many color options are available to suit any style and kitchen design along with a couple unique points to consider.

 Depending on the manufacturer you choose, porcelain countertop colors come in numerous shades — all of which are derived from natural pigments.

-And for those wanting countertops that look like marble, you’re in luck as porcelain offers many colors and patterns that are super marble look-alikes.
+And for those wanting countertops that look like marble, you’re in luck as porcelain offers many designs that are super marble look-alikes.

 Again, just remember that if chipped, these patterns or color designs won’t necessarily go all the way through the material since the pattern and color is applied to the top surface of the porcelain tile, porcelain table top or slab countertops via glazing.

 You won’t have as many finish options as natural stone, but the most popular types are available with a porcelain surface.

 While it is possible to create all the normal edges like round, beveled, straight, bullnose, ogee, cove, platner, waterfall, and others… you may not like the look of some of these.

 Since the patterns in porcelain are only skin-deep, edge styles are more limited than with natural stone or quartz.
 Cutting a fancy edge with rounded corners, bevels, and grooves would remove the pattern.

 However, porcelain kitchen countertop edges can be mitered with a few different looks to maintain a consistent pattern over the edge.
 Most opt for a square edge.

 Typical thickness is ¼ inch (6 mm) or ½ inch (12 mm).